jina-ai/jina/docs/tutorials/video-search.md

 We can further find the distance between the text vector and the vectors of the dog image is smaller than that between the same text and an image of a cat.
 ```

-As for the indexer, considering this is for demonstration purpose, we choose `SimpleIndexer` as our indexer.
-It stores both vectors and meta-information at one shot.
+As for the indexer, considering this is for demonstration purposes, we choose `SimpleIndexer` as our indexer.
+It stores both vectors and meta-information in one shot.
 The search part is done by using the built-in `match` function of the `DocumentArrayMemmap`.

 ## Go through the Flow
 Although there is only one Flow defined in this example, it handles the requests to `/index` and `/search` differently by setting the `requests` decorators for the executors.